Paid News Legacy Titles and New Media Compete For Share Of Digital Voice

 - Limited downloads on new apps mean it is difficult for news sites to engender new audiences on their own platforms

-- BuzzFeed and Vice have XXX audience penetration among XXX but never above XXX in app downloads limits ability to draw users to a core platform outside of bundles
+- BuzzFeed and Vice have audience penetration among but never above in app downloads limits ability to draw users to a core platform outside of bundles

 Companies and brands mentioned in this report: Apple, Amazon, BuzzFeed, Daily Mail, The Economist, Facebook, Financial Times, Google, The Guardian, Instagram, Mashable, New York Times, Quartz, Snapchat, USA Today, Vice, Wall Street Journal, Washington Post